this blog announces obsessively-detailed instructions to analyze publicly-available survey data with free tools -

 what is SAScii?

-(too) many data sets produced by the us government include only a fixed-width ascii file and a sas-readable importation script. r is expert at loading in csv, spss, stata, sas transport, even sas7bdat files, but (until SAScii) couldn't read the block of code written for sas to import fixed-width data. click here to see what others have to say about it.
+(too) many data sets produced by official agencies include only a fixed-width ascii file and a sas-readable importation script. r is expert at loading in csv, spss, stata, sas transport, even sas7bdat files, but (until SAScii) couldn't read the block of code written for sas to import fixed-width data. click here to see what others have to say about it.

 a few of the importation scripts in the repository use a sql-based variant of SAScii to prevent overloading ram. but don't worry, everything gets loaded automagically when you run the program.